-Pheochromocytoma survivor achieves remission through targeted therapy
+Pheochromocytoma survivor achieves remission through targeted therapy clinical trial

 By the time Susan Waldrop was diagnosed with a rare neuroendocrine tumor called sporadic metastatic pheochromocytoma in May 2015, she’d been living with an assortment of come-and-go symptoms for almost five years.